Atlantic meridional overturning circulation: Modeling AMOC collapse

 High-quality Earth system models indicate a collapse is unlikely and would only become probable if high levels of warming (≥4 C-change) are sustained long after 2100.
 Some paleoceanographic research seems to support this idea.
 Some researchers fear the complex models are too stable and that lower-complexity projections pointing to an earlier collapse are more accurate.
 One of those projections suggests AMOC collapse could happen around 2065 (updated from 2057 in August 2025) but many scientists are skeptical of the projection.
 Some research also suggests the Southern Ocean overturning circulation may be more prone to collapse than the AMOC.
 In October 2024, 44 climate scientists published an open letter, claiming that according to scientific studies in the past few years, the risk of AMOC collapse has been greatly underestimated, it can occur in the next few decades, with devastating impacts especially for Nordic countries.
 They called on Nordic countries to ensure the implementation of the Paris Agreement to prevent it.
+A January 2026 preprint study utilizing high-resolution modeling indicates that an AMOC collapse may be significantly more likely than suggested by previous simulations, citing a higher sensitivity to meltwater influx than previously captured.